-Across the street from the design studio, was where the college's drama club met.
-My last semester, I acted in two plays, "Bang, Bang You're Dead," and "Duck Hunter Shoots Angel."
-After graduating with an architectural degree, I trained at the American Academy of Dramatic Arts.
-During my first year, while my classmates were honing being present in their Slice of life, I was trying to be a character.
-But how can I become a character, if I skipped living moment to moment in my own skin first?
-When I got on stage, I self-consciously watched myself.
-After year 1, when I received a letter informing, I was not invited back for year 2, it wasn't surprising.
+Across the street from the studio, the drama club performed and I joined my senior year, acting in two plays.
+After graduating with a degree in Architectural Technology, I attended the American Academy of Dramatic Arts.
+While my classmates were being themselves in their "Slice of life," I skipped that step and went straight to being a character.
+But there was no script yet.
+How could I be a character, if I skipped being in my own skin first?
+I felt self-conscious on stage, a white lab coat, holding a clipboard.
+After year 1, I woke up one day, and opened a letter from my acting school informing me I was not invited back for year 2.

 I began training at HB Studio and then became a member of the Greenhouse Ensemble.
 In one project, we experimented with dance, movement and dramatic writing to ask, "how do you fill absence with meaning?" and it became my first opportunity to write for theater.
 Since then, I’ve studied playwriting with Kim Sharp, Julie McKee, and Lia Romeo.
 I meet with the Greenhouse Ensemble Writer's Group, and began realizing that an idea whether it's good or bad starts on the surface, and takes time, patience, and risk to shed layers, and create something specific, surprising, and moving.
 Writing is a way of sculpting a question I don't know the answer to and my inner child who once told stories with Legos, has bargained to keep the creative hunch somewhat imperfect and reckless until the very end.